ppy/osu-wiki/news/2020-02-18-mappers-report-february.md

 ## <a id="natmeetings"></a>NAT Meetings

 The past 2 months have been filled with public meetings organized by the NAT, aimed at improving the ranking system based on community input.
-A wide range of topics such as BN/NAT activity requirements and improving the transparency of the application process to the two groups has been covered so far, and there is more to come!
+A wide range of topics such as BN/NAT activity requirements or transparency of the application process for both groups have been covered so far, and there is more to come!
 If you wish to participate in future meetings, join the [osu!dev discord server](https://discord.gg/ppy) and go through the verification process.

 Upcoming meetings will be announced with a specific time and agenda in the #modding channel of the osu!dev Discord server, as well as in an announcement post in the [Mapping Discussion](https://osu.ppy.sh/community/forums/56) forum.
 The next meeting is scheduled for 1st of March, but the topic and agenda are still being worked on and will be announced soon.